MCLXI/placeholder/doc/gitian-building.md

 ----------------

-To build Crypto Dezire Cash Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [https://github.com/GLPM/GLPM/blob/master/doc/release-process.md](https://github.com/GLPM/GLPM/blob/master/doc/release-process.md#setup-and-perform-gitian-builds) in the GLPM repository.
+To build Crypto Dezire Cash Core (for Linux, OS X and Windows) just follow the steps under 'perform Gitian builds' in [https://github.com/HCASH/HCASH/blob/master/doc/release-process.md](https://github.com/HCASH/HCASH/blob/master/doc/release-process.md#setup-and-perform-gitian-builds) in the HCASH repository.

 This may take some time as it will build all the dependencies needed for each descriptor.
 These dependencies will be cached after a successful build to avoid rebuilding them when possible.